efatsi/password_resetter/README.md

 rake db:migrate
 ```

-If you haven't already, set your action mailer host in config/environments
+If you haven't already, set your action mailer host in config/environments.
-Simply place the following lines at the bottom of the necessary files given your environment
+Simply place the following lines at the bottom of the necessary environment files

 ```ruby
 # Action mailer for reset passwords